exercism/codemirror-lang-arturo/README.md

-# CodeMirror 6 example
+# Arturo language support for CodeMirror

-This repo contains some explorations of a CodeMirror grammar.
+This repo contains the grammar for the [Arturo language](https://arturo-lang.io/).